 You can assign keywords to an image in any of Browse's views.
-Click on the button to the left of a keyword, and Photo RAW will apply that keyword to the currently selected image or images.
+Click on the button to the left of a keyword in the Keyword List, and Photo RAW will apply that keyword to the currently selected image or images.
+(You can also enter keywords into the Add Keywords field in the Metadata pane.)